Mathnerd314/stroscot/docs/Commentary/Checklist.rst

 Readability
 ~~~~~~~~~~~

-Using the literal definition, "ease of understanding code", readability is included as part of the edit-test cycle time principle: per `here <https://web.archive.org/web/20060213015737/http://blogs.msdn.com/peterhal/archive/2006/01/04/509302.aspx>`__, the cycle time can be broken down into 70% Understanding Code, 25% Modifying Existing Code, 5% Writing New Code.
-It is worth noting that this breakdown is probably domain-specific though - per APL, if a language is quick to program in, it may be faster to write small programs from scratch than to read and understand another person's program.
-So the 70/25/5 may turn into something more like 50/20/30 in a scripting context.
+Using the literal definition, "ease of understanding code", readability is included as part of the edit-test cycle time principle.
 Cycle time has the benefit of being a lot more empirical.
 Most articles that discuss readability go on to describe "readable code", defined by various properties:

 * Meaningful variable and function names ("self-commenting")
 * Consistent identifier style, indentation, and spacing